DataScienceAndEngineering/machine-learning-dse-i210-final-project-fake-news/reports/FINAL_REPORT.md

 ## Methods
-How did you take your data and set up the problem?
-Describe things like normalization, feature selection, the models you chose.
-In this section, you may have EDA and graphs showing the exploration of hyper-parameters.
-Note: Use graphs to illustrate interesting relationships that are important to your final analyses.
-DO NOT just show a bunch of graphs because you can.
-You should label and discuss every graph you include.
-There is no required number to include.
-The graphs should help us understand your analysis process and illuminate key features of the data.

 <p>
   Our main goal was to build the best Machine Learning classifier that can accurately classify the data, which consists of news documents as real or fake.
 The process was quite challenging as we are dealing with complex text data.
 Inorder to accomplish this goal, our tasks were mainly focused on Data cleaning and Exploration, Text preprocessing using various NLP libraries, Feature extraction and building word vectors, Model building, training, and testing, Model Evaluation and Model Explainability.
 </p>